3mdeb/96boards-docs-wiki/Reference-Platform-bugs.md

 - Go to <a href="bugs.96boards.org" target="_blank">bugs.96boards.org</a> for Enterprise Edition bugs
 - Create a personal account (Click "New Account")
-- Enter email address and click "Send"
+- Enter email address
-- Check email for account confirmation
-- Open email and click confirmation link
+- Confirm email
-- Enter personal information, click "Create"
+- Enter personal information, and "Create" your account
 - Log in to your new account

 ***